NPLK14004U Life Cycle Assessment within Biological Production Systems

 Academic qualifications equivalent to a BSc degree is recommended.

 1. Introduction to the theory, principles and application of LCA;

-In the second part the students will choose a case among a limited number of possibilities from a biological production system according to their interests.
+In the second part the students will conduct a more realistic case.
 An expert in the area will act as a client requesting a LCA, while the student will act as LCA experts carrying out the assessment.
 This will be done in study groups, but the students will each write an individual discussion of the results.
 This case will serve to illustrate some of the practical problems with LCA in more detail and train the use of LCA software.
 In addition, journals clubs will be arranged where relevant LCA studies are discussed as illustrateive examples of how to conduct LCA studies and how to report them.